savq/paq-nvim/CONTRIBUTING.md

 `Do foo instead of bar` or `Add foo`.
 This makes it easier to match them to their (possible) corresponding PR.
 In the body, try to nail down the scope of the feature, what it should do and what it shouldn't do.
-Also include if you're interested in adding the feature yourself.
+Make sure the feature doesn't already exist or is explicitly declared as something out of scope in the documentation.

 For questions, there are no restrictions.
 Ask away.
 Just write the title a
 question: `Can Paq do foo?`